ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/datastructures.md

 [1, 2]
 ```

-data classes make sense when:
+Data classes make sense when:

 - you have a collections of related data that does not fit a more primitive type
 - you already have a class and you don't want to write standard functions like